Jay-keshav/ai-rag-document-qa/README.md

 ## Example Query
 ### Query
-Summarize this document
+Summarize this document in a few sentences.

 ### Answer
-The document describes the Indus Valley Civilisation as an advanced urban society known for its organized city planning, sanitation systems, and strong trade networks.
-The economy was based on agriculture and trade, with standardized weights and measures ensuring consistency.
-The people were skilled in crafts such as pottery, metallurgy, and bead-making.
-Social life appears peaceful and well-structured, with no clear evidence of large palaces or temples.
-Although the script remains undeciphered, findings suggest nature and animal worship.
-Overall, the civilisation demonstrated strong practical knowledge and laid the foundation for later cultures in the Indian subcontinent.
+The precise construction of right angles may have used a method involving intersecting circles rather than the Pythagorean theorem.
+Summary • The Indus Valley Civilisation was a highly developed urban civilisation known for its city planning, sanitation, trade system, and practical knowledge .
+It laid the foundation for later cultures in the Indian subcontinent. with no clear signs of large palaces or temples.
+People wore cotton clothes and lived an organized urban life.
+6. Script and Religion The Indus script is still undeciphered , so much of their beliefs remain unknown.
+However, seals suggest worship of nature, animals, and possibly early forms of Shiva (Pashupati) .
+7. Mathematical Implications : The uniformity of weights and measures, along with sophisticated architecture and potential celestial navigation for trade, 3.
+Economy and Trade The people were mainly farmers and traders .
+They grew wheat, barley, cotton, and traded with distant regions like Mesopotamia .
+Standardized weights and measures were used for trade.
+4. Technology and Crafts The civilisation was skilled in pottery, bead-making, metallurgy, and seal carving .
+Seals made of steatite were used for trade and identification.
+5. Social Life and Culture Evidence suggests a peaceful society with no clear signs of large palaces

 ## Output Screenshot
 ![RAG Output](screenshot.png)